 Maximum cost per click

 What you pay depends on the keywords you select.
 Some keywords are more popular than others and you bid for how much you are prepared to pay.
 By setting a maximum CPC (cost per click) bid, you limit the amount you are prepared to pay per click on your advert.
 You can set your CPC bid for ad groups or for individual keywords.
 The highest bidder will see their ad at the top of the list.
+If lots of people are bidding on the same keywords or phrases, there may be a long list of ads when someone searches for those terms.

 Setting your cost per click bid